More about This Topic

 If the foreign properties are reserved, the parties have the option of then registering the final Illinois divorce documents in the country the properties are located in and then using that country’s divorce laws to divide up the foreign property.

-Obviously, this sounds like an enormous hassle so no one really does it.
+This sounds like an enormous hassle so no one really does it.
 The parties usually just negotiate amongst themselves as to how to divide up the foreign properties.

 Enforcing Division Of Foreign Property During A Divorce